Michele Emiliano: President of Apulia

 On 21 February 2017, Emiliano announced his candidacy in 2017 PD leadership election, scheduled in April, where he would challenge Renzi.
 On 10 March, Emiliano presented his electoral programme with the slogans "We Are Party" (Noi siamo partito) and "Italy Is Our Party" (L'Italia è il nostro partito).
 He described his candidacy as a revolution, and stated that he wanted a party closer to the people, especially the poorest, accusing Renzi of drastically changing the PD and of abandoning people on low incomes.
 He also accused Andrea Orlando, the other candidate who was Justice Minister also in Renzi's government, of supporting Renzi's liberal and centrist policies, and not to have ever opposed his reforms.
 Emiliano also added that he would not run to become Prime Minister, as Renzi did from February 2014 to December 2016.
 Emiliano asked for the M5S, Article One (Art.1), Progressive Camp, and Italian Left (SI) supporters to vote for him to beat Renzi; his intention is to build a centre-left to left-wing alliance composed of PD, Art.1, and SI, which can cooperate with the M5S.
 Despite Emiliano's strong support in the poorer South, Renzi was elected by a landslide, receiving 69% of votes, against 20% of Orlando, and 11% of Emiliano.

 On 3 December 2018, following the Constitutional Court of Italy's judgement that magistrates are ineligible for party membership, Emiliano announced that he would be resigning from the party.

-In the run-up of the 2020 regional election, on 12 January 2020, the PD held its primaries in which Governor Emilian resulted as the winner.
-Following the primaries' victory of Emiliano, considered by Italia Viva (IV) too close to the political positions of the Five Star Movement (M5S), Renzi announced that his party will run separately from the center-left coalition.
+In the run-up of the 2020 regional election, on 12 January 2020, the PD held its primaries, which Emiliano won.
+Following the primaries' victory of Emiliano, considered by Italia Viva (IV) too close to the political positions of the Five Star Movement (M5S), Renzi announced that his party would run separately from the centre-left coalition.
 During the electoral campaign, Emiliano launched his own civic list "Con Emiliano" (English: "With Emiliano").
 On 25 September, Emiliano was confirmed president of the region, gaining 46.8% of votes and defeating the centre-right candidate Raffaele Fitto with 38.9%.